opconWizard/opcon-docs/docs/installation/configuration.md

 a.
 Select **UNIXLSAMPath** in the **Select Global Property** list box.
 b.
 In the **Global Property Value** text box, verify the path to the
-    \"bin\" directory on the UNIX machine.
+    "bin" directory on the UNIX machine.

 Select **DB_SERVER_NAME** in the **Select Global Property** list box.